-California's network of MPAs is intended, among other goals, to protect and conserve marine life, habitat, and ecosystems, and improve recreational, educational, and research opportunities provided by marine ecosystems.
+California's network of MPAs is intended, among other goals, to protect and conserve marine life, habitat, and ecosystems, and improve recreational, educational, and research opportunities provided by marine ecosystems that are subject to human disturbance.
 In order to help achieve these goals, the OPC must work with partners to effectively advance MPA management, enforcement, monitoring, education, and outreach across a broad range of public and private entities that are engaged in marine resource protection and restoration activities.

-MPA monitoring, including input from multiple sources such as tribal governments and volunteer collaborations, will provide information that leads to better understanding of marine ecosystems as well as the status of certain fish stocks.
+MPA monitoring, including input from multiple sources such as tribal governments and volunteer collaborations, will provide information that leads to better understanding of the ecosystemmarine ecosystems as well as the status of certain fish stocks.
 MPA monitoring can also provide information about possible climate change effects on marine ecosystems; and MPAs provide test-case locations for examining water quality impacts on marine resources.